Medical Admission & Treatment in Alwarpet, Chennai

 Before medical admission, you need to ask a few questions from the concerned authorities:

-- What was the result of my diagnosis?
+- What was found in my diagnosis?

 - How long will I have to remain in the hospital?